 When a rotating BH is immersed in a magnetic field, Blandford and Znajek demonstrated in their seminal work \cite{Blandford:1977ds} that the energy and angular momentum can be electromagnetically extracted from the BH.
 Currently, the BZ mechanism stands as the leading theoretical model for explaining relativistic jets launched by supermassive BHs at the center of galaxies, with supporting evidence from the Event Horizon Telescope observations of M87* \cite{EventHorizonTelescope:2019pgp,EventHorizonTelescope:2021srq}.

 In general, one can determine the BZ power for a given rotating BH via a regular solution of the force-free Maxwell equations in the BH spacetime.
 By means of perturbative techniques, the extraction rate was initially established to exhibit a quadratic scaling with the BH angular velocity, $\Omega_{\text{H}}$.
 However, both analytical \cite{Camilloni:2022kmx} and numerical \cite{Tchekhovskoy:2009ba} studies suggest that the full BZ power expression requires the inclusion of a high-spin factor, typically of the form $f(\Omega_{\text{H}})=1+a\Omega_{\text{H}}^{2}+b\Omega_{\text{H}}^{4}+\cdots$.
 For a rapidly rotating BH, the higher-order correction terms become relevant.
-So far, the formula of $f(\Omega_{\text{H}})$ for a monopolar magnetosphere in Kerr spacetime has been analytically extended to the sixth order at most \cite{Camilloni:2022kmx}, while the authors in Ref.~\cite{Tchekhovskoy:2009ba} note the fact that high-spin factor is actually independent of the magnetospheric geometry.
+So far, the formula of $f(\Omega_{\text{H}})$ for a monopolar magnetosphere in Kerr spacetime has been extended to the sixth order at most \cite{Camilloni:2022kmx}, and the resulting analytic BZ power expression shows good agreement with both general-relativistic particle-in-cell and magnetohydrodynamic simulations over the full spin range \cite{Meringolo:2025bdu}.
+It is also noteworthy that the high-spin factor is actually independent of the magnetospheric geometry \cite{Tchekhovskoy:2009ba}.
 Recently, Camilloni et al. \cite{Camilloni:2023wyn} investigated the BZ jets in the Kerr-MOG spacetime, a rotating BH solution in scalar-tensor-vector gravity, and explicitly derived its $f(\Omega_{\text{H}})$ up to orders $\mathcal{O}(\Omega_{\text{H}}^{2})$, which reveals that those expansion coefficients ($a,b,\dots$) are theory-dependent.
 To be specific, the high-spin factor of a Kerr-MOG BH is always smaller than that of a Kerr BH with the same mass and angular velocity.
 More importantly, breaking the parameter degeneracy in $\Omega_{\text{H}}$ enables the function $f(\Omega_{\text{H}})$ to serve as a new probe for testing possible deviations from general relativity (GR) in the strong-field regime \cite{Camilloni:2023wyn}.
 This motivates us to explore the BZ power in other non-Kerr cases.